Chinese folk religion: Theory of hierarchy and divinity

+Generally, Chinese folk religion accepts political and social status quo as a given, which is reflected in the hierarchical and bureaucratic model of its pantheon.
+Academic S.A.
+Smith observes, "Historically, folk religion served to legitimize hierarchies of gender and generation, although this was somewhat tempered by the goddesses who existed outside the bureaucratic pantheon."

 In Chinese tradition, there is not a clear distinction between the gods and their physical body or bodies (from stars to trees and animals); the qualitative difference between the two seems not to have ever been emphasised.
 Rather, the disparity is said to be more quantitative than qualitative.
 In doctrinal terms, the Chinese view of gods is related to the understanding of pinyin, the life force, as the gods and their phenomenal productions are manifestations of it.
 In this way, all natural bodies are believed to be able to attain supernatural attributes by acting according to the universal oneness.
 Meanwhile, acting wickedly (that is to say against the Tian and its order) brings to disgrace and disaster.

 In folk religions, gods (pinyin) and immortals are not specifically distinguished from each other.
 Gods can incarnate in human form and human beings can reach immortality, which means to attain higher spirituality, since all the spiritual principles (gods) are begotten of the primordial qi before any physical manifestation.